ddigiorg/ddigiorg.github.io/pages/misc/unsorted.md

 # Unsorted Notes

 * NOTE: ask dyer discord about differences between coherentism and foundationalism, specifically in the case where God is the ultimate authority of transcendentals but not in the foundationalist sense... how?
+    * Jay answers at 43:00 in this vid <https://www.youtube.com/watch?v=bRCmZhWdyDE&feature=youtu.be>
 * [https://strangenotions.com/gods-philosophers/?fbclid=IwAR0U_FhsvTxnsHQyyNtgzcG4C3SyuEBl-oKIHF8a1CQE_NRYRXsbetorhfY](https://strangenotions.com/gods-philosophers/?fbclid=IwAR0U_FhsvTxnsHQyyNtgzcG4C3SyuEBl-oKIHF8a1CQE_NRYRXsbetorhfY "https://strangenotions.com/gods-philosophers/?fbclid=IwAR0U_FhsvTxnsHQyyNtgzcG4C3SyuEBl-oKIHF8a1CQE_NRYRXsbetorhfY")

 ### Creation vs Evolution